mbcreation/CacheMachine/README.md

 1 - Line 4, the REMOTE ADDR condition ($_SERVER['REMOTE_ADDR'] != 'SERVER_IP') is to prevent the script to loop on himself.
 But there is chance it will not work locally.
 As a replacement you can try replace that condition by this one isset($_SERVER['HTTP_USER_AGENT']).

-2 - Line 33, if the script doesn't work, you'll have to replace de response header test condition with this one HTTP/1.1 200 OK.
+2 - Line 33, if the script doesn't work, you'll have to replace the response header test condition with this one HTTP/1.1 200 OK.

 Filters and hooks